 In terms of Duty to Cooperate, Wyre Forest District Council has been in discussions with the neighbouring authorities - notably the Black Country local authorities and Birmingham City Council - about their shortfall in housing and employment sites.
-However, Wyre Forest is not providing any housing or employment sites to meet the needs of other local authorities in this Local Plan Review.
+However, Wyre Forest District is not providing any housing or employment sites to meet the needs of other local authorities in this Local Plan Review.
+It should be noted that the District is not part of the Birmingham Housing Market Area and also has its own economic area.
 Wyre Forest District Council have also met with Bromsgrove District Council to discuss transport issues; and other local authorities as part of the plan making process.